-YouTube’s music streaming platform was officially launched in May 2018.
-It followed in the footsteps of Spotify by offering both free and paid subscriptions, as well as generating song suggestions based on user data.
+The new version of YouTube’s music streaming platform was officially launched in May 2018 after its first release back in 2015.
+It followed in the footsteps of Spotify by offering both free and paid ad-free subscriptions, as well as a more dynamic generation of song suggestions based on user data.

-While YouTube Music is still relatively new, we’re asking whether Google’s new venture can provide a challenge to Spotify in the coming years.
+While this iteration of YouTube Music is still relatively new, we’re asking whether Google’s new venture can provide a challenge to Spotify in the coming years.

 The factor that makes music streaming platforms so appealing is their ability to use your data in order to create a highly-personalised service.
 This involves generating automatically-created playlists based on what you listen to and show interest in.
 When it comes to a question of YouTube Music vs. Spotify, both are extremely good at creating tailored playlists and finding music that a user will enjoy.

 Spotify has the upper hand in terms of variation – its ‘Daily Mixes’ group songs together based on genre and style.
 YouTube, on the other hand, only has one ‘Mixtape’ made in this way.
 However, users have reported that it dials into user tastes quickly and effectively, which is no surprise considering Google’s long history in data analytics.
 YouTube Music also has the added bonus of an ‘Offline Mixtape’, which automatically downloads for users so that they can listen at all times.

 Both platforms are constantly making changes to compete in an increasingly crowded market.
 In November, YouTube launched an attractive student discount to position it as an alternative to Spotify.
 Indeed, as of January 2019, YouTube Music is now compatible with Sonos speakers, making it a more viable music service for people looking to host parties or just hang out with friends.
 There is no doubt that YouTube Music will continue to adapt and make itself a serious contender in the market.